VishRallet/Telecommunication-Web-App/README.md

-# Telecommunication-Web-App
+## Telecommunication-Web-App
-A web application that resembles a telecommunication company's website that can be used by customers and employees.
+- A web application that resembles a telecommunication company's website that can be used by customers and employees.

-Collaborators:
+## Collaborators:
+- Indradhanush J
+- Mahima Jyothi
+- Nandini Pachappa
+- Vijaya Seetha
+- Vishal Chawla